seth-js/yomichan-es/README.md

 The dictionary takes data from [Kaikki's Spanish Wiktionary dump](https://kaikki.org/dictionary/Spanish/) and specially formats it to work with this custom version of Yomichan.
 It contains over ~135,000 lemmas.
 That sounds like a lot, but there are still cases where you'll encounter a word that doesn't have a definition.

 Many thanks to [Tatu Ylonen](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.140.pdf)'s project [Wiktextract](https://github.com/tatuylonen/wiktextract).
 Without it, this project, and others I've made like it wouldn't exist.

+I also want to thank [Alexei Yatskov](https://github.com/FooSoft) for creating Yomichan.
+It's the best hover dictionary available, and I'm glad I've been able to tweak it to work with other languages.

 The Firefox extension unfortunately doesn't survive restarts.
 This means you'll have to add it through the debugging page each time, although your settings and the dictionary will not be lost.